What Minimalism Is, What It Isn't, and Why It Can Benefit Your Life

 6. Minimalism only works for young single people.

 Funnily enough, I wasn't a minimalist when I was young and single.
-I was busy buying stuff I couldn't afford and racking up a lot of credit card debt.
+I was busy buying stuff I couldn't afford and creating a bunch of credit card debt.

 I had several reasons to start practicing minimalism when my children were young: we wanted to live on one salary, we were overrun by toys, and I needed to break a bad habit of binge shopping and purging.